MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ## LOOPINFLOW([context],[attributeName])

-Calculates a count of loop inflows, grouped according to the [context]; short version of COUNTIF(ISLOOPINFLOW()) expression
+Calculates a count of loop inflows, grouped according to the [context]; short version of COUNTIF(ISLOOPINFLOW()) expression.

 - **[context]**: The context in which the operation is calculated